zalan-toth/React-Movie-Application/README.md

 [ List the __new routes__ supported by your app and state the associated page.]

-+ /movies/watchlist
++ /movies/watchlist - List of movies that contains the ones that the user wants to watch!
-+ /movies/upcoming
++ /movies/upcoming - Provides upcoming movies
-+ /movies/trending/today
++ /movies/trending/today - Provides movies that are trending today
-+ /movies/playing
++ /movies/playing - Provides movies that are currently playing
 + /similar OR /similar/:id OR /movies/:id/similar - Provides similar movies to the given one (stateful and parameterised)

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]